cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 ```
 Once the repository clone is obtained, please follow these instructions to [spin up the stack] on the remote machine.
 In order to access the exposed endpoints, e.g. `http://localhost:3838/blazegraph/ui`, please note that the respective ports might potentially be opened on the remote machine first.

-Before starting development or spinning up the dockerized agent remotely, all required VSCode extensions shall be installed on the remote machine (e.g. *augustocdias.tasks-shell-input* or the *Python extension*).
-As the Docker image requires the[JPS_BASE_LIB] and [Stack-Clients] `.jar` files to be wrapped by [py4jps], they need to be copied over manually to the respective folders as specified in the [Dockerfile] or can be created remotly by running the *Update JPSRM and Build and Debug* Debug Configuration.
+Before starting development of the dockerized agent remotely, all required VSCode extensions shall be installed on the remote machine (e.g. *augustocdias.tasks-shell-input* or the *Python extension*).
+As the Docker image requires the[JPS_BASE_LIB] and [Stack-Clients] `.jar` files to be wrapped by [py4jps], they need to be copied over manually to the respective folders as specified in the [Dockerfile] or can be created remotely by running the *Update JPSRM and Build and Debug* Debug Configuration.
 In order to build these resources, Java and Maven need to be available on the remote machine.
 In order to pull TWA specific Maven packages from the [Github package repository], `settings.xml` and `settings-security.xml` files need to be copied into Maven's `.m2` folder on the remote machine (typically located at user's root directory)

 ```bash
 # Java >= 11